-Georgia State Law offers a traditional yet innovative curriculum designed to meet the needs of our students, respond to the challenges of a global economy and reflect the growing reach of technology.
+Georgia State Law offers an innovative curriculum designed to meet the needs of our students, respond to the challenges of a global economy and reflect the growing reach of technology.
 We build on the foundational areas of the law with flexible options and elective opportunities that cover almost all aspects of public and private law.

 Learning through casebooks and lectures is important.
 However, to understand a matter and all its nuances, there is no substitute for experiencing it.
 This is why Georgia State Law offers a range of intentional and practical experiences, including clinics, externships and clinical courses.